 Before his appointment, he was Chairman of the Government Transition Team.
-He was accredited by His Excellency President Bio as the Minister of Foreign Affairs and International Corporation for the purposes of the Common-Wealth heads of Government Meeting (CHOGM) / Commonwealth summit in London from 18 to 20th April 2018 and the state visit to the State of Qatar from 21st to the 23rd April 2018.
+He was designated by His Excellency President Julius Maada Bio as the Minister of Foreign Affairs and International Corporation for the purposes of the Commonwealth Heads of States and Government Meeting (CHOGM) / Commonwealth Summit in London, 18 – 20 April 2018 and the state visit to the State of Qatar 21- 23 April 2018.

 Professor Francis has published extensively with nine books and more than fifty journal articles, book chapters and commissioned-policy papers.
-Some of his published works include: When War Ends in Africa: building peace in divided communities.
+Some of his published works include: African Peace Militaries: War, Peace & Democratic Governance, Routledge, 2016 (Edited); When War Ends in Africa: building peace in divided communities.
 Ashgate: May 2012 (edited); Policing in Africa.
-Palgrave /Macmillan, April 2012 (edited); National States and the Challenges of Regional Integration in West Africa.
-Paris: Karthala, December 2011 (ed.)
-(UNESCO – SHS MOST Project); US Strategy in Africa: AFRICOM, Terrorism and Security Challenges.
+Palgrave /Macmillan, April 2012 (edited); US Strategy in Africa: AFRICOM, Terrorism and Security Challenges.
 Routledge, Feb.
 2010 (Edited); Peace and Conflict in Africa (ed.)
-London: Zed Books, September 2008 (Translated into Arabic in May 2010 by the Egypt-based Arabic Translation Institute); Uniting Africa: Building Regional Security Systems, Aldershot: Ashgate January 2006; Civil Militias: Africa’s Intractable Security Menace? (ed.)
-Aldershot: Ashgate, 2005; Dangers of Co-deployment: UN Cooperative Peacekeeping in Africa.
-Aldershot: Ashgate, December 2004 (co-authored with Mohamed Faal, Alex Ramsbotham & John Kabia); and The Politics of Economic Regionalism: Sierra Leone in ECOWAS, Aldershot: Ashgate, December 2001.
+London: Zed Books, September 2008 (Translated into Arabic in May 2010 by the Egypt-based Arabic Translation Institute); Uniting Africa: Building Regional Security Systems, Aldershot: Ashgate January 2006.